bytecodealliance/wasm-micro-runtime/README.md

 WAMR defined event driven programming model:
 - Single thread per WASM app instance
-- App must implement system callbacks: on_init, on_destrory
+- App must implement system callbacks: on_init, on_destroy

 In general there are a few API classes for the WASM application programming: